 If children truly don’t have any idea where their food really comes from, what happens when they cannot afford to have any of the three?
 What happens if they have a family to provide for as well?
 Then things can go from bad to worse in the blink of an eye.
 These are only a few reasons why we need our kids in the garden.

 The lessons one can learn from growing their own vegetables is amazing.
 In its simplest form, growing plants would fall under the Botany category.
-Plants need a balanced diet of sunshine (photosynthesis), vitamins, minerals and water to produce well.
+Kids in the garden learn plants need a balanced diet of sunshine (photosynthesis), vitamins, minerals and water to produce well.
 Each type of plant varies on the types and amounts of these things, but on a very basic level, they need all three.

-But did you realize that by growing your own plants, you could very well be digging in the Environmental Science gardening plot?
+But did you realize that by putting kids in the garden to grow their own plants you could very well be digging in the Environmental Science gardening plot?
 Poverty is an ever-growing problem in our country.
 A large percentage of our population are malnourished- both physically and financially.
 A young teen could plant those seeds and supplement the food for his family for a growing season.

-If that same teenager has an entrepreneurial bend, he/she could figure out how to take $10.00 worth of seed packets and turn it into a profit that in turn could be used on other necessities.
+Kids in the garden can also earn money.
+If that same teenager has an entrepreneurial bend, he/she could take $10.00 worth of seed packets and turn it into a profit that in turn could be used on other necessities.
 On a more charitable note, he/she could take those same seeds and supplement the food for his family and a few friends and neighbors for no less than a growing season, or if he/she learned to can, a bit further into the year.

 If the teen purchased heirloom seeds and learned to properly save them, the next year’s investment would be negligible and he/she would be able to grow enough to provide vegetables for those same family, friends and neighbors for a full year through proper preserving techniques of freezing and canning.

 The self-confidence that builds through learning how to grow your own food, prepare it for a meal and to preserve it for later use is amazing.
-For a young person to know that he/she has contributed to helping his family live a healthier life is immeasurable.
-Consider how you would feel, and know that you can pass all that feel good joy on to your child.
+Kids in the garden know that they have contributed to helping their family live a healthier life is immeasurable.
+Consider how you would feel and know that you can pass all that feel good joy on to your child.
 What parent can refuse?